Automated Clearing House (ACH) Overview

 International ACH Transactions (IAT)

-ORS 293.875 designates that State Treasurer as the sole banking and cash management officer for the state.
+ORS 293.875 designates the State Treasurer as the sole banking and cash management officer for the state.
 Via that designation, Oregon State Treasury (OST) has broad authority to review, establish, and modify policies and procedures for the efficient handling of cash and cash equivalents under the control of all state agencies, including universities.
 OST acts as the bank for all state agencies, contracting with private banks and financial service providers to deliver a variety of cash management services to those agencies.

 Additionally, OST negotiates with our financial service provider to offer a variety of optional cash management services that agencies may choose to utilize.
 Via our negotiations with our provider, we ensure that all public depository and other regulatory requirements for these services are met.
 For these optional services, agencies may choose to contract with other vendors as long as their normal contracting process is followed and OST Third Party Vendor Policy (02.18.14) requirements are met.